Jug in the Form of a Head, Self-Portrait

 Jug in the form of a Head, Self-portrait (usually referred to as the Jug Self-portrait) was produced in glazed stoneware early in 1889 by the French Post-Impressionist artist Paul Gauguin.
 This self-portrayal is especially stark and brutal, and was created in the aftermath of two traumatic events in the artist's life.
-In December 1888 Gauguin was visiting Vincent van Gogh in Arles when Van Gogh hacked off his left ear (or part of it, accounts vary) before leaving it at a brothel frequented by them both.
+In December 1888 Gauguin was visiting Vincent van Gogh in Arles when Van Gogh cut off his left ear (or part of it, accounts vary) before leaving it at a brothel frequented by them both.
 A few days later in Paris, Gauguin witnessed the beheading of the notorious murderer Prado.
 Gauguin shows his severed head, dripping with rivulets of blood, his ear cut off, his eyes closed as if in denial.

 Gauguin portrays himself with closed eyes and a severed ear.
 Glaze is used to suggest blood which runs down the side of his face to congeal at his neck.
 As with many of his self-portraits the object is infused with self-pity.
 The head resembles a death mask, and the way it is modelled strongly suggests that it has been decapitated, reminiscent of Prado.
-The portrait evokes Van Gogh in a number of ways, most obviously with the removed ear and its dominant red colouring which gives it, according to writer Naomi Margolis Maurer, "a strong fictitious resemblance to the suffering van Gogh."
+The portrait evokes Van Gogh in a number of ways, most obviously with the removed ear and its dominant red colouring which gives it, according to writer Naomi Margolis Maurer, "a strong fictitious resemblance to the suffering van Gogh".

 The stoneware contains subtle green, grey and olive tones that are often not apparent in reproduction, while its brutal physicality is in part achieved by its three-dimensionality.
 It has been noted by a number of art critics that photographic reproductions of the object largely fail to convey the impact it makes when viewed firsthand.
 In 1989 the critic Laurel Gasque wrote, "This macabre image, fired at a very high temperature literally and figuratively, fuses life, myth, and history into an unforgettable emblem of a ravaged man."